Granadine Confederation: Background

+All these measures, especially the reduction of the power of the Military Forces, added to the discontent of the artisans, propitiated a military coup directed by José María Melo on 17 April 1854.
+This coup d'état survived until the month of December of the same year, when it was controlled by a coalition of the Liberal and Conservative Parties, headed by Vice President José de Abadía and General Tomás Cipriano de Mosquera.
+In this sense, for Frank Safford, the majority participation of conservatives in the counterrevolution allowed the party to control the elections of 1854 and 1856, which first led to a transitional government directed by Manuel María Mallarino and then by Mariano Ospina Rodríguez.

+However, even with the return of conservatism to power, the road to the formation of a federal and liberal system was difficult to modify, especially after the declaration of the territory of Panama as a sovereign State beginning in 1855.

 Federal subjects

 Federal subjects of the Granadine Confederation during 1858.

 After the disestablishment of Gran Colombia, the centralized government of the Republic of New Granada which was ratified by the constitution of 1843, was soon challenged by the independentist feelings of the different regions; particularly the provinces of Azuero, Chiriquí, Panamá, and Veraguas, which were demanding autonomous status.
 The Constitution of 1853 permitted this so that on February 27, 1855, the State of Panamá could be created within the Republic of New Granada.

 Soon others followed, regionalism was too strong, and in order to prevent a division like the one Greater Colombia had, with Venezuela and Ecuador quitting the union, congress allowed the creation of other sovereign states: